mhweiner/cjs-mock/README.md

 This function throws if any of the modules or properties are not resolvable, or if there are any unused (not required/imported by the module specified in `modulePath`):
 ```
-Error: Unable to find module foo
+Error: Unable to find foo
 ```
 ```
-Error: The following imports were unused in module ./foo:
+Error: The following imports were unused in ./foo:
         ./bar
 ```